MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.45.md

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge.

-(x) *War Horse National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of migratory game birds on designated areas of the refuge.
+(x) *War Horse National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of migratory game birds on designated areas of the refuge.

 (2) *Upland game hunting.* We allow hunting of upland game birds on designated areas of the refuge.